Frequently Asked Questions

 Responsive design means that one and the same website shows itself differently depending on the device it is being viewed on.
 For example, the website content may be showing in three columns on a desktop screen, and in a single column on a smartphone (so phone users don’t have to scroll sidewise).
 This is different than building a separate website for mobile phone viewing; here the website is the same, just its layout changes.

-Have a look at this very page - use your mouse (or your fingers) to resize the window you are watching this page on, to see how its width adjusts to the width of the window, and how the animated header (that would not show on smartphones) disappears once a phone resolution is reached, to be replaced by large full-width navigation buttons (easy to click on with your fingers).
+Have a look at this very page - use your mouse (or your fingers) to resize the window you are watching this page on, to see how its width adjusts to the width of the window, and how the mouse-friendly navigation changes to finger-friendly.

 Why invest in responsive design?